kishangowda08a/rockpaper/README.md

 # rockpaper
-This is a Basic JavaScript MiniProject
+This is a Basic JavaScript MiniProject.